Public speaking: Technology

 New technology has opened different forms of public speaking that are non-traditional such as TED Talks, which are conferences that are broadcast globally.
 This form of public speaking has created a wider audience base because public speaking can now reach both physical and virtual audiences.
 These audiences can be watching from all around the world.
 YouTube is another platform that allows public speaking to reach a larger audience.
 On YouTube, people can post videos of themselves.
 Audiences can watch these videos for all types of purposes.

 Multimedia presentations can contain different video clips, sound effects, animation, laser pointers, remote control clickers, and endless bullet points.
 All adding to the presentation and evolving our traditional views of public speaking.

 Public speakers may use audience response systems.
 For large assemblies, the speaker will usually speak with the aid of a public address system or microphone and loudspeaker.

 Telecommunication

-Sputnik Launched by Soviet Union on October 4, 1957, invoking competition Between U.S. as a race to space which further innovation and Technology especially in communication.
+Sputnik 1, launched by the Soviet Union on October 4, 1957, invoked the Space Race with the U.S., which furthered innovation and technology, especially in communication.

 Telecommunication and videoconferencing are also forms of public speaking.
 David M. Fetterman of Stanford University wrote in his 1997 article Videoconferencing over the Internet: "Videoconferencing technology allows geographically disparate parties to hear and see each other usually through satellite or telephone communication systems."
 This technology is helpful for large conference meetings and face-to-face communication between parties without demanding the inconvenience of travel.